DoctorMcKay/node-steam-user/README.md

 ### enablePicsCache

-If enabled, then `node-steam-user` will internally cache data about all apps and packages that it knows about.
+If enabled, then `node-steam-user` will internally cache data in memory about all apps and packages that it knows about.
 Currently, `node-steam-user` "knows about" an app/package if:

 - Packages
-    - You own it
+    - You own it, or
     - You request info about it via `getProductInfo`
 - Apps
-    - It's in a known package
+    - It's in a known package, or
-    - You request info about it via `getProductInfo`
+    - You request info about it via `getProductInfo`, or
-    - A friend who is online plays the app
+    - A friend who is online plays the app, or
     - You request info about an online user who is playing it via `getPersonas`

 This option is required in order to use several methods and events.
 This works when logging in anonymously.